-In addition, providers of psychiatric units whose service is normally intended for persons over the age of 18 years must notify us about:
+Providers of psychiatric units normally intended for persons over the age of 18 years must notify us about:

-Children and young people in adult units
+- children and young people in adult psychiatric units

 Reporting certified treatment

-These reports are required generally when a patient's detention is renewed (for patients subject to a Community Treatment Order this report if they have received treatment certified by a SOAD when recalled)
+- when a patient's detention is renewed (a report is only needed for patients subject to a Community Treatment Order this report if they have received treatment certified by a SOAD when recalled)